American Revolution Museum at Yorktown - Group Tours and Programs

 Life of a Private – 2.5 hours

 Groups investigate causes of the American Revolution, life in the Continental Army, wartime experiences of soldiers and civilians, and reasons America won the war.
-Students visit the re-created Continental Army encampment, Revolution-era farm, and new galleries of the American Revolution Museum at Yorktown, beginning October 16.
+Students visit the re-created Continental Army encampment, Revolution-era farm, and museum galleries.
 Virginia Social Studies Standards of Learning Objectives VS.1, VS.5, USI.1, USI.5, USI.6.
 Grades 4 to 8.

 Revolutionary Virginia – 2.5 hours